Re-ViLM: Retrieval-Augmented Visual Language Model for Zero and Few-Shot Image Captioning: Limitations

 \section{Limitations}

 In this paper, we focus on exploring emergent zero-shot and in-context few-shot image captioning.
 To achieve this, we designed our retrieval augmented model mainly based on the Flamingo framework~\cite{alayrac2022flamingo}, and leave the application of our retrieval design to other image-to-text frameworks~\cite {bao2021beit,chen2022pali,wang2022git} as future work.
-Furthermore, since there is no official implementation of Flamingo and its training datasets, our framework is based on a reimplemented version of Flamingo, trained on publicly available datasets and manually crafted interleaved image-text datasets.
+Furthermore, since there is no official implementation of Flamingo and its training datasets, our framework is based on our reimplemented Flamingo, trained on publicly available datasets and manually crafted interleaved image-text datasets.
+Also from the scaling perspective, comparable to GPT in the text-only domain, one of the most important advantages of the Flamingo-like model is scaling.
+In this study, we haven’t been able to further scale Re-ViLM to 80B to address the benefits from retrieval on large scale visual language models.